 One of the most helpless feelings in the world, at least when it comes to a Texas child support or divorce case, is that of having the right to receive child support from your Co-parent but then wondering each month if that money is ever going to come.
 On the one hand, you have a court-approved child support order which mandates that a certain percentage of your Co parent's income must be paid for child support each month.
-On the other hand, you have your doubts and concerns about whether or not your Co-parent is going to live up to their end of the deal.
-After all, you have a relationship with that person that tells you he or she may not be the most reliable person in the world.
+On the other hand, you have doubts and concerns about whether your Co-parent will live up to their end of the deal.
+After all, you have a relationship with that person that tells you they may not be the most reliable person in the world.

-How then, can you best ensure that you can make sure that your Co-parent pays you the correct amount of child support on time each month?
-This is a very difficult question to ask and one that family law attorneys struggle with, as well.
+How, then, can you best ensure that you can make sure that your Co-parent pays you the correct amount of child support on time each month?
+This is a tough question to ask and one that family law attorneys struggle with.
 The fact is that there are no guarantees in the world of Texas family law.
-You and your attorney can negotiate hard and well for certain protections and benefits to be provided to you and your family after the divorce or child custody case but to have those protections and benefits followed through with and honored by your Co-parent can be another matter entirely.
+You and your attorney can negotiate hard and well for certain protections and benefits to be provided to you and your family after the divorce or child custody case, but to have those protections and benefits followed through with and honored by your Co-parent can be another matter entirely.

-While it is impossible to eliminate all risk in life or child custody or divorce situations, I can tell you that there are ways to minimize risk for you in the future when it comes to concerns over child support payments being made correctly.
-In today's blog post from the Law Office of Bryan Fagan, I am going to share with you my thoughts on how to best ensure that the child support you are supposed to receive each month is paid to you on time and in full.
+While it is impossible to eliminate all risks in life or child custody or divorce situations, I can tell you that there are ways to minimize risk for you in the future when it comes to concerns over child support payments being made correctly.
+In today's blog post from the Law Office of Bryan Fagan, I will share my thoughts on ensuring best that the child support you are supposed to receive each month is paid to you on time and in full.
 Different people find themselves in different situations.
-Depending on your circumstances you may want to contact the Law Office of Bryan Fagan to speak to one of our experienced family law attorneys about your particular circumstances and how best one of our attorneys can help you and your family moving forward.
+Depending on your circumstances, you may want to contact the Law Office of Bryan Fagan to speak to one of our experienced family law attorneys about your particular circumstances and how best one of our attorneys can help you and your family moving forward.

 Think long term instead of short term when negotiating on child support

-You need to be able to figure out what your child needs in their daily life and how child support figures into that process.
-For example, if your child has ongoing medical needs that require consistent and predictable treatment then this should present you with an opportunity to present these factors to your spouse or parent in mediation for you to arrive at a suitable number for child support.
-For example, if you know that your child requires monthly trips to a specialist for behavioral or other types of therapy which are not covered by your medical insurance then you should probably negotiate with this in mind during your case.
+You need to figure out what your child needs in their daily life and how child support figures into that process.
+For example, if your child has ongoing medical needs that require consistent and predictable treatment, then this should present you with an opportunity to present these factors to your spouse or parent in mediation for you to arrive at a suitable number for child support.
+For example, if you know that your child requires monthly trips to a specialist for behavioral or other types of therapy which are not covered by your medical insurance, then you should probably negotiate with this in mind during your case.

 B as specific as you can when it comes to presenting these costs to your Co-parent.
-Much of the time, he or she will be aware of those costs having been involved in the process of selecting a doctor or therapist for your child and in actually taking your child to those appointments.
+Much of the time, they will be aware of those costs, having been involved in the process of selecting a doctor or therapist for your child and actually taking your child to those appointments.
 In that case, you may not have to push too hard to have these amounts added to the Child Support that is paid.
-On the other hand, sometimes you have to overwhelm your Co-parent with information in evidence of the need to increase child support based upon the needs of your child.
+On the other hand, sometimes you have to overwhelm your Co-parent with information evidence of the need to increase child support based upon your child's needs.

 Do not be satisfied with a “good enough” amount of child support.
 Many people going through divorce or child custody cases will become fatigued at even the idea of negotiating on something as emotional as child support.
 For that reason, they will settle for an amount of child support that will allow their case to end but will not be good for themselves or their child and in the long run.
 Do not allow yourself to do this.

-Here is the thing: in the future, if your co-parent doesn't pay the child support you are entitled to, nobody is going to care how hard you negotiated or you skilled your attorney was at getting you what you need.
-Unless your final orders on child support are written with little to no way for the orders to be misconstrued or misunderstood then you are setting yourself up for a problem.
-The whole purpose of child support orders is to make sure that your co-parent pays you the child support you are due.
+Here is the thing: in the future, if your co-parent doesn't pay the child support you are entitled to, nobody is going to care how hard you negotiated, or you skilled your attorney was at getting you what you need.
+Unless your final orders on child support are written with little to no way for the orders to be misconstrued or misunderstood, then you are setting yourself up for a problem.
+The whole purpose of child support orders is to ensure that your co-parent pays you the child support you are due.
 Anything less than that is not good enough.

-That is the reality that you face as you start to negotiate on child support for your family law case.
-You can implement all the pieces of information that we have shared in today's blog post perfectly and it won't matter one bit unless your final orders are well written, clear, and easily followed.
-You need to ensure that your child support orders are so crystal clear that your co-parent cannot possibly argue that he or she was unaware of what their responsibilities were under those orders.
+That is the reality you face as you start to negotiate child support for your family law case.
+You can implement all the pieces of information that we have shared in today's blog post perfectly, and it won't matter one bit unless your final orders are well written, clear, and easily followed.
+You need to ensure that your child's support orders are so crystal clear that your co-parent cannot possibly argue that they were unaware of what their responsibilities were under those orders.
 The key question that you need to be asking yourself is: how can you best ensure that this happens?

 The bottom line is that this means you need to read through your final orders before signing them.
-If your attorney has not already done so I would insist upon meeting with him or her to go over every aspect of the orders most notably those regarding child support.
-I would not assume that I knew everything in order without having read through it first period you should not make that assumption, either.
-Taking the time to make sure that you understand the order and that you think it is clear and straightforward is the best thing you can do to protect yourself and your family.
+If your attorney has not already done so, I will insist upon meeting with them to go over every aspect of the orders, most notably those regarding child support.
+I would not assume that I knew everything in order without reading through it first period; you should not make that assumption, either.
+Taking the time to make sure that you understand the order and think it is clear and straightforward is the best thing to protect yourself and your family.

 Cultivate a strong relationship with your Co-parent

-The last bit of information that I would like to share with you today as far as tips and tricks to help protect yourself from nonpayment of child support is to build a relationship with your Co-parent.
-You may be wondering why this is necessary given that you already have a relationship with him or her.
-While that may be true the fact of the matter is that your relationship is changing over time and frankly the state of your relationship with that person probably isn't all that good after a family law case.
+The last bit of information that I would like to share with you today as tips and tricks to help protect yourself from nonpayment of child support is to build a relationship with your Co-parent.
+You may be wondering why this is necessary, given that you already have a relationship with them.
+While that may be true, the fact of the matter is that your relationship is changing over time, and frankly, the state of your relationship with that person probably isn't all that good after a family law case.
 It is not good enough to proceed into a relationship after your divorce or child custody case and maintain the same boundaries, attitude, and prejudices that you did and held before the case.
-If you do this you will be setting yourself up for problems in the future.
+If you do this, you will be setting yourself up for problems in the future.

-The great thing about completing a family law case that there is oftentimes an emotional and psychological release that comes with completing the case.
+The great thing about completing a family law case is that there is oftentimes an emotional and psychological release that comes with completing the case.
 This means that you will likely feel that a certain degree of weight has been lifted off your shoulders and that you have accomplished something that you perhaps that previously was not possible for you and your family.
-This allows you to gain different perspectives and also to put the past behind you to a great extent.
-What this also should allow for is a reproach with your co-parent where you all can start on a fresh foot in that bygones be bygones.
+This allows you to gain different perspectives and put the past behind you to a great extent.
+This also should allow for a reproach with your co-parent where you all can start on a fresh foot in that bygones be bygones.

-I am not recommending for you to forgive and forget.
-I am not recommending that you put yourself in a position where you are or having to turn the other cheek dozens of times with this person.
-However, what I am telling you is that you can approach your new relationship with this person as your Co-parent and not your partner or spouse as something that allows you all to grow in a different relationship.
-This relationship is based on the mutual understanding that your actions are going to be predicated upon benefiting your child.
+I am not recommending you to forgive and forget.
+I do not recommend that you put yourself in a position where you are or turn the other cheek dozens of times with this person.
+However, I am telling you that you can approach your new relationship with this person as your Co-parent and not your partner or spouse as something that allows you all to grow in a different relationship.
+This relationship is based on the mutual understanding that your actions will be predicated upon benefiting your child.
 You all do not have to concern yourselves with your emotional states or any relationship between the two of you.
-All you have to do is put the best interest of your child first period
+All you have to do is put the best interest of your child first period.

 This may mean putting aside ego and pride in favor of doing what is best for your child.
 This almost certainly means developing stronger bonds based on communication that he perhaps had even during your marriage.
-What I like to recommend to people is that you and your Co-parent talk about the issues facing your child every week.
-This does not need to be a long conversation, but it is important to have this kind of discussion in order so that you can avoid bigger issues down the road.
+I like to recommend that you and your Co-parent talk about the issues facing your child every week.
+This does not need to be a long conversation, but it is important to have this kind of discussion to avoid bigger issues down the road.

 As it pertains to child support, you can always use these talks as an opportunity to address problems with payment or frequency of payment when the issues arise rather than when the issues begin to Mount on top of one another.
-Once you choose to let an issue fester over time the size of the problem and the annoyance associated with the problem begin to Mount.
-For that reason, if you can put aside your differences and choose to do what is best for your child you can accomplish a great deal.
-This will also ensure that you are in the best position possible to not be impacted negatively by missed child support payments.
+Once you choose to let an issue festers over time, the size of the problem and the annoyance associated with the problem begin to Mount.
+For that reason, if you can put aside your differences and choose to do what is best for your child, you can accomplish a great deal.
+This will also ensure that you are in the best position to avoid being impacted negatively by missed child support payments.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan